Read Full Report

 Public Involvement Usually Leads to Better Environmental Decision Making;

-Report Offers Guidance to Federal Agencies on Public Participation
+Report Offers Guidance to

 In response to legislation and pressure from citizens' groups over the last three decades, federal agencies have taken steps to include the public in a wide range of environmental decisions, such as how best to clean up Superfund sites or manage federal forest lands.
 Although some form of public participation is often required by law, agencies usually have broad discretion about the extent of that involvement.
 Approaches vary widely, from holding public information-gathering meetings to forming advisory groups to actively including citizens in making and implementing decisions.